molliemarie/D3Workshops/2018-12-4_D3Scatter/README.md

 We'll now build our first full chart by plotting one of the Ambscombe data sets in a scatter plot.

-# Getting Started with a Local Server
+# Local Servers

 We won't be using a local server today, but if you're going to be toying around with D3 a lot, you'll want to use a text editor and a local server rather than coding in codepen.

+## Getting Started with a Local Server

 1. Download "starter.html" and "ufo.csv" and save it in a folder
 2. Use Terminal (Mac) or Command Prompt (PC), which both represent the command line, and you'll want to go to the folder you added the files to.